-As winter approaches, do you have unwelcomed guests—like spiders—starting to move into your home?
-If you let them stay, they’ll stay forever.
-Read our guide to five common spiders in Utah to learn how to keep the creepy crawlies out of your home.
+Do you have unwelcomed guests—like spiders—starting to move into your home?
+If you let them stay, they may never leave.
+Read our guide to 8 common spiders in Utah to learn how to keep the creepy crawlies out of your home.

 Some bites occur when people are cleaning out garages or moving wood because the spiders build their webs in these areas.
 Wear thick gloves when working to avoid a harmful bite.
 If you encounter a black widow, quickly contact a pest control company to get rid of the spiders.